eazyliving/fyyd-api/README.md

 # Account

 Requests for /account always refer to the user identified by the accesstoken.
+Thus, you of course need to authenticate to use this requests.
+All other requests are free until now.